 We cover Medically Necessary medical foods, formulas, enteral nutrition, and low protein modified food products for the therapeutic treatment of inherited metabolic diseases caused by an inherited abnormality of body chemistry including a disease for which the State screens newborn babies.
-Coverage is provided if the medical foods, formulas, enteral nutrition, and low protein food products are administered under the direction of a Plan Provider.
+Medically Necessary formula and enteral nutrition products are classified as medicine.
+Coverage is provided if the medical foods, formulas, enteral nutrition, and low protein food products are administered under medical supervision, which may include a home setting.